 Sustainability is a broad and complex issue, as demonstrated by the 17 UN Sustainable Development Goals which have 169 separate targets.
-The goals and targets include climate change, resilience, employment conditions, material and energy efficiency, well-being, responsible consumption and production, protection and restoration of water eco-systems, safe housing and biodiversity to name just a few.
+The goals and targets include climate change, resilience, employment conditions, material and energy efficiency, well-being, responsible consumption and production, protection and restoration of water ecosystems, safe housing and biodiversity to name just a few.
+(Editorial Note: preference is for previous sentence to be replaced by figure showing the 17 UN SDGs).